barbarafarias/crawler/README.md

 * `$ java -jar crawler-0.0.1.jar <search_term>` - Run the program and get the top 5 scripts from results page

 ### Notes
-* The project uses jsoup library which provides a very convenient API for extracting and manipulating HTML documents.
+* This project uses jsoup library which provides a very convenient API for extracting and manipulating HTML documents.
 Read more about jsoup [here](https://jsoup.org/).